dexhorthy/kots/hack/airgap_bundle/end_to_end_gcp_example.md

 - you have the `admin.conf` kubeconfig on the airgap workstation
 - you have unpacked the kots tar.gz on the airgap workstation

-The support bundle collected will include logs for all kots services:
+The support bundle collected will collect logs for all kots services.

 ```shell script
 gcloud compute ssh --ssh-flag=-A airgap-jump -- ssh airgap-workstation -- KUBECONFIG=./admin.conf ./support-bundle ./troubleshoot/support-bundle.yaml
 ```

-then, copy the bundle to your local machine
+Once it's collected, copy the bundle to your local machine

 ```shell script
 gcloud compute ssh --ssh-flag=-A airgap-jump -- scp airgap-workstation:support-bundle.tar.gz .